promptfoo/promptfoo/site/docs/usage/self-hosting.md

 docker build --build-arg NEXT_PUBLIC_PROMPTFOO_BASE_URL=http://localhost:3000 -t promptfoo-ui .
 ```

+`NEXT_PUBLIC_PROMPTFOO_BASE_URL` tells the web app where to send the API request when the user clicks the 'Share' button.
+This should be configured to match the URL of your self-hosted instance.

 Replace `http://localhost:3000` with your instance's URL if you're not running it locally.

 ### 3. Run the Docker Container